Merge Fields

 DATE to TEXT(DATE) Reformat

-DATE/TIME to TEXT(TIME) Reformat (!no daylight savings adjustment!)
+DATE/TIME to TEXT(TIME) Reformat (without daylight savings adjustment)

 IF(